Barbara Smith: Education

 Barbara Smith and her sister began their elementary education at Bolton Elementary School and moved to Robert Fulton Elementary School during 1st grade.
 Smith partially credits her early academic success to the high quality of the public schools she attended.
 Although she and her sister were selected for a special school for the academically talented in fourth grade, their family decided not to switch the girls' school so soon after their mother's death.
 Barbara and Beverly attended Alexander Hamilton Jr. High School and later John Adams High School.

 In high school, Smith excelled in honors and AP classes and scored very high on the PSAT.
 Her grades and test scores gained her entrance to Mount Holyoke College in 1965, but, fatigued by racial animosity at the college, she transferred to the New School for Social Research in New York City, where she studied social sciences for a year.
 She returned to Mount Holyoke for her senior year and graduated in 1969.

 After graduating from Mount Holyoke College in 1969, Smith pursued an MA in literature at the University of Pittsburgh and graduated in 1971.
 In Pittsburgh she began to become active in the Women's movement and the Gay Liberation movement.

 In 1981, Smith completed all but the dissertation for her doctoral studies at the University of Connecticut.
-By that time, she was a well-established, well-known activist for Black, feminist, and gay issues.
+By that time, she was an activist for Black, feminist, and gay issues.

 In 2015, the University at Albany awarded Smith an honorary doctorate degree.